 - Sift flour then measure and set aside

 - Place the saucepan back to the stove and cook the dough for 3-5 min over medium heat mixing constantly.
-There should be a thin skin formed on the bottom up the saucepan
+During this time water will evaporates from the dough and there should be a thin skin formed on the bottom up the saucepan

 - Pre-heat oven to 200 C / 392 F (no fan)